Forms and Instructions Calendars Appellate Division

 General Appellate Practice

 Some orders and judgments are appealable as of right, others only by permission.
 Appeals as of right are taken by serving and filing a notice of appeal (CPLR 5515).
+Civil appeals must also be accompanied by the request for Appellate Term action (RATA) form.
 Permission to appeal is obtained by making a motion for that relief (CPLR 5516).
 See Civil Appeals or Criminal Appeals for information specific to that particular type of appeal.

 The Appellate Term charges no fees.
-In most civil cases, the court where your case originated charges a fee for the filing of the notice of appeal and the cost of minutes (if necessary).
-In criminal cases, there is no charge for filing the notice of appeal but there is a fee for minutes (if necessary).
+In most civil cases, the court where your case originated charges a fee for the filing of the notice of appeal and the cost of the minutes (if necessary).
+In criminal cases, there is no charge for filing the notice of appeal, but there is a fee for the minutes (if necessary).

 No. Filing a notice of appeal does not stop the lower court proceeding from going forward.
 See Motions and Orders to Show Cause for further information on how to seek a stay.

-No. The court must receive the record on appeal, with minutes, if required, prior to accepting the appellant’s briefs for filing.
+No. If one or both of the parties are self-represented, the court must receive the record on appeal with the minutes from the lower court, prior to accepting the appellant’s brief.

-If you have a court-ordered deadline to perfect your appeal you must serve and file amotion for an enlargement of time to perfect your appeal.
-If your order contained a stay that will fall if the appeal is not perfected then you must move by order to show cause to continue the stay pending appeal.
+If you have a court-ordered deadline to perfect your appeal you must serve and file a motion for an enlargement of time to perfect your appeal.
+If your order contained a stay that will fall if the appeal is not perfected, you must move by order to show cause to continue the stay pending appeal and enlarge the time to perfect.

 No. The parties may not add anything new to a record or brief which was not considered by the Judge in the court where their case originated.

 A cross appeal is an appeal taken by a party whose interests are adverse to a party who previously appealed from the same order or judgment.
-Concurrent appeals are those appeals that are separately taken from the same order or judgment by parties whose interests are not adverse to one another but rather to those of another party.
-The court’s policy is to require that all appeals from the same order or judgment be heard at the same time before the same panel of Justices.
+Concurrent appeals are those appeals that are separately taken from the same order or judgment by parties whose interests are not adverse to one another, but rather to those of another party.
+The court’s policy is to require that all appeals from the same order or judgment be heard at the same time before the same panel of justices (22 NYCRR 731.7[f]).

-Your attorney must submit the court’s form, a Notice of Appearance – Form 9 and supply proof that all other parties involved in the appeal have been notified.
+Your attorney must submit the court’s Notice of Appearance – Form 22 and supply proof that all other parties involved in the appeal have been notified (22NYCRR 730.2[h][5]).

-Your attorney must submit notification to the court that he or she is no longer representing you along with proof that all the other parties involved in the appeal have been notified.
+Your attorney must submit notification to the court that they are no longer representing you along with proof that all the other parties involved in the appeal have been notified.

 Civil Appeals